 Be sure to record and keep the KPI data you collect so you can use it as an example of your career growth when seeking promotions or interviewing with other employers.
 If you’re starting in an entry-level position, set KPIs that reflect your core responsibilities as well as your potential.
 Choose performance indicators that will benefit your employer while supporting your professional goals.
 Present these metrics in future interviews as you progress to higher positions.

 Using key performance indicators, companies and individuals can gauge their success and progress.
-These metrics can help you and your company make well-informed business decisions, boost performance and understanding your standing in the industry.
-With a thoughtful KPIs you can track your professional progress to make smart decisions, meet goals and improve performance.
+These metrics can help you and your company make well-informed business decisions, boost performance and understand your performance within an industry.
+With thoughtful KPIs, you can track your professional progress to make smart decisions, meet goals and improve performance.